VER EN ESPAÑOL

 Special Events Coordinator: plan or coordinate special events and parties.

-Skills Instructor: Instruct workers in the use of tools for gardening, carpentry, house cleaning, plumbing, painting, etc.
+Skills: come share your expertise with workers!
+Instruct workers in the use of tools for gardening, carpentry, house cleaning, plumbing, painting, arts and crafts, sewing, etc.

 Health Education Instructor: instruct workers in basic health and nutrition.